 What do water, wastewater, and solid waste rates fund?

-The City provides water, sewer (wastewater), and solid waste (solid waste rates include street-sweeping services) service to over 39,000 customers (residential and commercial).
+The City provides water, wastewater (sewer), and solid waste (solid waste rates include street-sweeping services) service to over 39,000 customers (residential and commercial).
 The City Charter requires all utilities to be financially self-sufficient.
-Monthly rates paid by customers are the primary source of revenue.
+Monthly charges paid by customers are the primary source of revenue.

 All revenue from utility bills fund maintenance and operation of the utilities.
 Revenue is not used for other general government purposes.
 Revenues must meet costs such as purchasing raw water, energy, chemicals, rehabilitation and replacement of equipment/infrastructure, maintenance, regulatory costs, and salaries.
-Revenue from rates is also used to pay off debt incurred for construction of capital improvements for water and wastewater systems.
-Utility rates are calculated to provide revenues that 1) recover costs reasonably borne to provide services; 2) are equitable to all customer classes; 3) are proportionate to the cost of providing services attributable to the parcels within each customer class; and 4) recover the City’s fixed costs of operating and maintaining the treatment plants and collection/distribution systems.
+Utility rates are calculated to: 1) recover costs reasonably borne to provide services; 2) are equitable to all customer classes; 3) are proportionate to the cost of providing services attributable to the parcels within each customer class; and 4) recover the City’s fixed costs of operating and maintaining the treatment plants and collection/distribution systems.

 Changes to Water and Wastewater Rates:

-An increase in the rates is necessary in order to recover sufficient revenues to operate and maintain the City’s water and wastewater systems.
-Rate increases will become effective on July 1, 2013.
-Utility bills for a typical single family home are shown in Table 1: Proposed Rate Adjustments 2013-2014.
+A two-year rate increase was adopted by the Roseville City Council in April 2013.
+The rate increase was necessary in order to recover sufficient revenues to operate and maintain the City’s water and wastewater systems.
+The first of the rate increases was effective on billings as of July 1, 2013, and the second will be effective on bills as of July 1, 2014.
+Utility bills for a typical single family home are shown in Table 1: Bill Estimates for Typical Residential Customers (Monthly).

 ||2013 Rate Adjustment*